 - 1. In the administration interface, go to $Logs \rightarrow Debug$ . - 2.
 Right-click the Debug window. - 3.
 In the context menu, click Messages. - 4.
-Check the Packets dropped for some reason option. - 5.
-Find dropped packets which correspond with your unestablished communication.
+In the Filtering section, select Packets dropped for some reason. - 5.
+In the Debug log, find the dropped packets using the IP address of the server.